-

 Egyptian or Greek?

 The most famous sculpture of a sphinx is the Great Sphinx of Giza outside of Cairo, Egypt.
-In the Egyptian tradition the benevolent mythological creature has the head of a man and the body of a body.
+In the Egyptian tradition the benevolent mythological creature has the head of a man and the body of a lion.
 The Greek sphinx, … Continue reading

 Posted in Symbolism